Going digital in laboratories: Are stand-alone devices enough?

 • Barcode scanners and printers

 There are many different providers for the mentioned technologies.
-So the important part is to know, how to put them together into effective workflows, that match the needs of each laboratory.
-As a matter of principle, conformity with the applicable regulations in the laboratories must always be checked and continuously guaranteed.
+Therefore, the important part is to know how to put them together into effective workflows that match the needs of each laboratory.
+Care must be taken to ensure conformity with applicable regulations in the laboratories, which should be checked and continuously guaranteed during the digital transformation process.

 Are AI and automation going to compete with us?

-In this way, laboratory personnel has more time to focus on core competencies, which ultimately means improved sample handling in the laboratory and higher quality analysis.
+In this way, laboratory personnel have more time to focus on core competencies, which ultimately means improved sample handling in the laboratory and higher-quality analysis.
+Digitization streamlines processes, eliminates manual data entry, and reduces the need for repetitive manual tasks.
+This empowers lab staff to allocate their time and expertise to more critical aspects of their work, such as result interpretation, data analysis, and decision-making.

 How can a digital laboratory operate more efficiently?